-Throughout the past holiday season, there were a lot of red-and-black buffalo check pattern items, ranging from blankets to shirts, décor, ornaments, and even down to the little gift tags.
+With the holiday season comes a lot of red-and-black buffalo check pattern items, ranging from blankets to shirts, decor, ornaments, and even down to the little gift tags.
 Gingham and buffalo check are similar, but the difference is that the buffalo check (or buffalo plaid) has a larger pattern size as compared to gingham prints.
 Gingham is typically a smaller check pattern.

 How to create a buffalo check pattern

 You can search around and purchase a commercial-use version of the buffalo check pattern, take a chance and download a free version (hopefully sans virus), or make your own.
 I’m going to show you how to create one.
 This basic method for creating the pattern in Adobe Illustrator can also be applied to CorelDRAW.

 Step No. 1: We’ll begin with a new file that is 12″ X 12″ in dimension.
 In your colors on the toolbar, select black for the fill and the stroke to be empty (with the red diagonal line).
 Select the Rectangle Shape tool, then click on the page for the window dimensions to pop up.
 Type in 1″ for the width and 1″ for the height, or if you are working in pixels, try 75 X 75 px size.
 This square should be filled with black and have no stroke on it.

 Step No. 2: Now we are going to make two copies of this box to form an upside-down capital L shape.
 Hold down the shift + alt keys to drag to the right of the other box.
 This should line up exactly on the top and between the boxes.
 You can use the Align function to double-check by selecting boxes, then click on the Line Up at Top icon (it’s two boxes with a line at the top), the icon that shows the two shapes touching each other horizontally.